THE MISSION OF THE SCOTCH PRESBYTERIAN CHURCH IS:

 Pastor: Rev. Richard E. Hinkle

-Ruling Elders: Alison Appleby, Diana Fisher, Trudy Fisher, Grace Hargrave, Melanie Morgan, Rick Taylor, Roger Thompson
+Ruling Elders: Alison Appleby, Diana Fisher, Trudy Fisher, James Hargrave, Melanie Morgan, Rick Taylor, Lesley Thompson

 Clerk of Session: Melinda Fisher